zevbaker/Byte-me/For-Loop/Readme.md

 55. Write a program in C to convert a decimal number to hexadecimal.
-Go to the editor Test Data :
+Test Data :
 Input any Decimal number: 79
 Expected Output :
 The equivalent Hexadecimal Number : 4F

 56. Write a program in C to Check Whether a Number can be Express as Sum of Two Prime Numbers.
-Go to the editor Test Data :
+Test Data :
 Input a positive integer: 16
 Expected Output :